Effective: January 4, 2024

 We will never ask you by email or phone for your password.
 In order to positively identify you to respond to privacy requests, we may ask you for other personal information contained in your profile to verify your identity.

-If any personal information we possess is the subject of a data breach and your personal data is implicated according to any U.S. state or federal law that may apply, then we will take such action, including providing you with notice, as such law or laws may require.
+If any personal information we possess is the subject of a data breach and your personal data is implicated according to any applicable law that may apply, then we will take such action, including providing you with notice, as such law or laws may require.

 This Privacy Notice was revised December 19, 2019 at 10:54 UTC.